 The thinkers and seers of all the ages have been laid under contribution in this Series.
+Credit been laid under contribution in this Series.
 Credit will be given in due time; but no distinction is here made between what is original and what is selected or compiled.
-These articles are prepared selected or complied.
-These articles are prepared by a competent scholar, whose wide research and great attainments well fit him for the task, and entitle his labors to the highest consideration.
-It is to be understood that in publishing what ap-pears under the above head, we do not thereby, necessarily, endorae it all.-ED.
-JOURNAL.
+These articles are prepared by a competent scholar, whose wide/research and great attainments well fit him for the task, and entitle his labors to the highest consideration.
+It is to be understood that in publishing what ap-pears under the above head, we do not thereby, necessarily, endorse it all --Ep.
+Journat.

+necessarily, endorse it all .- ED.
+JOURNAL.]
 To define is to limit, and God is unlimited.
 The power including all, and yet trans-cending all, cannot be defined.
 The Being that explains all cannot be explained.
-Call God the Moral Order of the universe. or call him the power, not ourselves, that makes for righteousness, or call him the distorted image of man's own fantasy, reflected back upon himself,-and you do not alter the su-preme fact, that the Cause of causes can be nothing less than divine; that God is the Lord.
+Call God the Moral Order of the universe, or call him the power, not ourselves, that makes for righteousness, or call him the distorted image of man's own fantasy, reflected back upon himself,-and you do not alter the supreme fact, that the Cause of causes can be nothing less than divine; that God is the Lord.

-A universe in which there was no moral order and no moral orderer,-how would even eternal life be clouded in such an absence!
-The finite without the Infinite-the dependent without the Absolute-the in. quiring without the Omniscient-what a blank for all orders of intelligent and aspiring beings would that be!
-God seems to have placed men here to strive after him, if happily they might find him, albeit he is not far from any one of them.
-The primal condition upon which the Divine Spirit is revealed to man is love.
+A uniterse in which there was no moral order and no moral orderer,-how would even eternal life be clouded in such an absence!
+The finite without the Infinite-th dependent without the Absolute-the in-quiring without the Omniscient-what a blank for all orders of intelligent and appi-ing beings would that be!
+God seems to have placed men here to strive after him, if happily they might find him, albeit he is not far from any one of The primal condition upon which them. the Divine Spirit is revealed to man is love.
 These things are "prepared for them that love him."